eitansela/xgboost-inference-docker-lambda/README.md

-# Pay as you go machine learning inference with AWS Lambda (Docker image)
+# Pay as you go XGBoost inference with AWS Lambda (Docker image)

 This repo contains resources to help you deploy a Lambda function based on Python Docker Image.
 The application illustrates how to perform inference with breast cancer XGBoost ML model.